MWatty/Peaches-n-Green/README.md

 * The subscribe button aligns to the left on smaller screens, this was not in keeping with the submit button located just above and was therefore amended to sit in the centre on smaller screens

+* When tested on a slower internet connection there was a delay in the images loading, thus having a negative imapct on the overall user expereince.
+Images were far too high a resolution.
+Two technologies were used to remedy this.
+[Pixler](https://pixlr.com/) was used to re-size the images to an optimum for websites (798 x 1280) and [TinyJPG](https://tinyjpg.com/) was used to compress the re-sized images further reducing the file sze

 ## Deployment